joanmarquesbesses/Runic2D/README.md

 **Runic2D** is a high-performance custom 2D game engine written in C++ designed with **Data-Oriented Design** principles.
 It features a strictly separated architecture (Core/Client), a custom ECS implementation using EnTT, and an abstract rendering API.

-Currently used to develop a *Survivor-like* technical demo (Dogfooding).
+Currently used to develop a *Survivor-like* technical demo (Dogfooding) to validate the architecture in a production scenario.

 <p align="center">
   <img src="URL_DEL_GIF_DE_L_EDITOR_AQUI.gif" alt="Runic2D Editor Interface" width="100%">